Keary Colbert: Alabama

-Second stint at USC
+USC (second stint)

 In 2016, Colbert returned to the USC coaching staff as an offensive analyst.
-In 2018 Colbert became the tight ends coach.
-In 2019 Colbert became the receivers coach.
+In 2018, Colbert became the program's tight ends coach.
+In 2019, Colbert was named as the team's receivers coach.

 Florida

 On December 15, 2021, Colbert was named as wide receivers coach at Florida, joining the staff of first year head coach Billy Napier.

+Denver Broncos

+On February 23, 2023, the Denver Broncos hired Colbert to serve as the team's wide receivers coach under head coach Sean Payton.

+Baltimore Ravens

+On February 11, 2026, the Baltimore Ravens hired Colbert to serve as the team's wide receivers coach under newly-hired head coach Jesse Minter.